Guy Martin: Mechanic

 Martin had shown an interest in working on trucks as early as age 12.
 As a child he was fascinated by engines, and would take apart lawnmowers to try to make them go faster.

 Post-school he enrolled in North Lindsey College on a motor vehicle engineering course, but on recognising further education without pay was not for him, he secured an apprenticeship as a truck fitter with a Volvo centre, John Hebb Volvo.
 He also worked for his father, who at the time was self-employed, running a truck maintenance business.
-Due to the filming commitments for The Boat that Guy Built, he ended up losing his job working for his father, but immediately went into town to apply for another truck job.
+Filming commitments for The Boat that Guy Built led to him losing his job with his father, but Martin immediately went into town to apply for another truck job.
 He currently works for Moody International, a Scania centre in Grimsby.
 He only takes short periods off to race or do television work.

-He also earns money by tuning fellow racers' bikes in the evenings, and also takes casual work during TT race weeks.
-Eager to keep his options open, he has even bought a tractor, using it on biomass farms for seasonal muck-spreading at night.
+He also earns money by tuning fellow racers' bikes in the evenings, and takes casual work during TT race weeks.
+Eager to keep his options open, he has even acquired a tractor via a TV deal, using it on biomass farms for seasonal muck-spreading at night.

 Racing

 While completing his apprenticeship as a lorry mechanic, Martin raced motorbikes in his spare time.
-Martin returned to the Isle of Man at age 16; overhearing lorry driver and amateur racer Baz Kirk discussing his plans to race in the 1997 Manx Grand Prix with his father, he was offered the chance to assist him as a race mechanic.
+Martin returned to the Isle of Man at age 16.
+After overhearing lorry driver and amateur racer Baz Kirk discussing his plans to race in the 1997 Manx Grand Prix with his father, he was offered the chance to assist him as a race mechanic.

 Martin decided to take up racing after a crash on public roads at age 18.
 He moved to Ireland to join Team Racing.
 In 2004 he moved to the Uel Duncan Racing team, staying with them until 2005.
 In 2006 Martin raced for Alistair Flanagan's AIM Yamaha race team, replacing John McGuinness.
 In the search for a more competitive team, Martin joined Hydrex Honda for the 2007 season.

 The end of 2009 saw Martin leave Hydrex for Northern Ireland-based Wilson Craig Honda, but since November 2010, Martin has raced for TAS Racing (known as Relentless Suzuki, then Tyco Suzuki from 2012 to 2014, and Tyco BMW from 2015 to present), the team run by the Neill family also based in Northern Ireland, and with a long TT heritage.
-This switch to what was effectively a factory team meant the end of tuning his own equipment – for TAS he would simply be riding pre-prepared machines.
+This switch to what was effectively a factory team meant the end of tuning his own equipment – at TAS, he would simply be riding pre-prepared machines.